How this site is put together

 By about the middle of each book, Beebo and Mop become happy, if not rich … at which point trouble strikes: in the first book their ramshackle mansion finds itself in the middle of a apartment construction zone; in the second, Beebo wakes up one day to find his face on billboards all over town, his stolen image being used to sell soft-drink; in the third Beebo and Mop are expelled from an angry and nameless authoritarian principality for having no visa, no identity card, and no passport.

-In each book, Beebo and Mop are unkindly treated by the state.
-We believe the theme is: the state is bad.
-We should all thank Philippe Fix, the author, for taking on this thankless task: it’s an important lesson for the pre-10s to learn, and it’s not one typically doled out by children’s books.
+In each book, Beebo and Mop are unjustly treated by the state.
+We should all thank the author, Philippe Fix, for taking on the thankless task of providing this lesson to the children of the world: it’s an important inviolable truth for them to learn, and not one doled out by the children’s media.
 (The third book is particularly bleak—it ends with Beebo and Mop growing smaller and smaller as they descend into earth.)
 One wonders what happened to Mr. Fix himself.
 A long and happy life, one hopes.